SPK1997/http-tcp-relationship/README.md

 - As you see in the above screenshot hexadecimal string of the request is also displayed.
 We know 4 bits in binary make up one hexadecimal digit.

-- Copy the hexadecimal strings (raw binary) for header and body/payload of http request.<br/>
+- Copy the hexadecimal strings (raw binary) for start line, header and body/payload parts of http request.<br/>
-header hex stream:-<br/>
+start line and header hex stream:-<br/>
 474554202f20485454502f312e310d0a436f6e74656e742d547970653a206170706c69636174696f6e2f6a736f6e0d0a5472616e736665722d456e636f64696e673a206368756e6b65640d0a486f73743a203132372e302e302e313a333030310d0a436f6e6e656374696f6e3a20636c6f73650d0a0d0a<br/>
 body/payload hex stream:-<br/>
 32380d0a7b226e616d65223a22416b68696c222c2270726f66657373696f6e223a22456e67696e656572227d0d0a31310d0a7b2269734f6e6c696e65223a747275657d0d0a300d0a0d0a<br/>